Pokevan8162/SurveyWebsite/README.md

 1. Clone or download this repository.
 2. Set up a PHP server (e.g., XAMPP or MAMP).
-3. Import the SQL file in `database/schema.sql` to your local MySQL server.
+3. Create a database 'survey_db' and run the SQL file in `database/schema.sql`.
-4. Ensure file paths in your HTML/PHP files align with this new structure.
+4. Ensure database configuration in backend/db.php matches your database credentials.
-5. Run `index.html` to get started.
+5. Run `LogIn.php` in your local server to get started.

 ---